Vector bundles on tropical schemes: Introduction

 \section{Introduction}

-Tropical geometry is a recent sub-field of algebraic geometry.
+Tropical geometry is a recent area of mathematics and has had success and numerous applications including in algebraic geometry.
 It studies an algebraic variety $X$ over a valued field through its combinatorial counterpart, called the tropicalization $\textrm{trop}(X)$ of $X$.
 The combinatorial counterpart $\textrm{trop}(X)$ can be considered as a degeneration of the original variety $X$ and retains some of its invariants.
 Various authors have successfully answered questions of (enumerative) algebraic geometry by applying tools and ideas in tropical geometry, for instance, \cite{mikhalkin2005enumerative}, \cite{cools2012tropical}.

 Algebraically, $\textrm{trop}(X)$ is described by polynomials with coefficients in an idempotent semiring, in particular, in the \emph{tropical semifield} $\mathbb{T}$ (see Example \ref{example: tropical semifield}).
-Geometrically, the ``zero locus" that these semiring polynomials describe is much different - it is a polyhedral complex with certain nice properties.
+Geometrically, $\textrm{trop}(X)$ is a polyhedral complex with certain nice properties.
 The algebraic structure of the tropicalization is very degenerate so in order to prove analogues of classical algebro-geometric tools one needs to endow a tropical variety with extra structure.
-There are many different approaches to the scheme-theoretic foundations of tropical geometry, several appealing candidates, for instance, blue schemes \cite{lorscheid2015scheme}, tropical ideals \cite{maclagan2016tropical}, and tropical schemes \cite{giansiracusa2016equations}.

-One remarkable approach towards such a foundation, upon which our work is partially based, is the notion of a \emph{tropical scheme} introduced by J.~Giansiracusa and N.~Giansiracusa in \cite{giansiracusa2016equations}, where they elegantly combine ideas from tropical geometry, and another emerging sub-field in algebraic geometry, namely, \emph{algebraic geometry over $\mathbb{F}_1$}.
+There are many different frameworks of scheme-theoretic foundations of tropical geometry among which blue schemes developed in \cite{lorscheid2015scheme} and the tropical ideals and tropical schemes introduced in \cite{maclagan2016tropical} and \cite{giansiracusa2016equations} respectively.
+The approach of J.~Giansiracusa and N.~Giansiracusa in \cite{giansiracusa2016equations} where elegantly combines ideas from tropical geometry, and another emerging sub-field in algebraic geometry, namely, \emph{algebraic geometry over $\mathbb{F}_1$}.

 The incarnation of algebraic geometry over $\mathbb{F}_1$ goes back to J.~Tits \cite{tits1956analogues}, where Tits found that the incidence geometry $\Gamma({\mathbb{F}_q})$ associated to a Chevalley group $G(\mathbb{F}_q)$ does not completely degenerate while the algebraic structure of $\mathbb{F}_q$ does as $q \to 1$.
 Tits suggested that the geometric structure $\lim_{q\to 1}\Gamma(\mathbb{F}_q)$ should be understood as a ``an incidence geometry defined over $\mathbb{F}_1$, the field with one element''.